Simmons1996/Introduction/README.md

 Hello,
 My name is Nicholas Simmons.
 I am a sophomore at KSU online majoring in application development.
+I know most companies would rather hire someone who has already graduated.
+I can assure you that not having my degree should not deter you from taking me into consideration.
+I currently hold a 3.79 GPA and have been able to handle working full-time and full-time college without it interrupting my ability to bring value to a company.

 I have worked at my current position for 2 years.
 I was apart of our development team that implemeneted a new UI on our machinery.
 This is a WPF that interacts with a mssms SQL server to read/write records into 3 databases.
 The main backend lanugage is C#, which I have become pretty profiecient at.